-As a general rule, if you want to attract more people-- locals, customers, tourists-- make streets green!
+Plain and simple: if you want to emanate quality of life and attract more people ~ locals, customers, tourists-- make streets green!
 Green 'up' buildings, walkways, courtyards, paths and passages.
-This is already well known in small towns that rely on tourism; in addition to street trees and flower beds, tourist hot-spots will usually have many greened facades.
+This is already well known in small towns that rely on tourism; flowers and foliage along small shop entrances and otherwise uninteresting corners bring unparalleled charm.
+In addition to street trees and flower beds, tourist hot-spots will usually have many greened facades.
 Street greening is simply beautiful.
 Naturally, these vertical or street gardens must be cultivated and maintained, just as any garden must be cared for.

-First, it is useful to collect inspiration and ideas from towns which have already successfully greened their streets, such as some of the German "Rosenstädte" ("Rose Cities").
+First collect inspiration and ideas from towns which have already successfully greened their streets, such as some of the German "Rosenstädte" ("Rose Cities").
 You will find examples below.
-Usually greening starts with annuals planted in containers/pots and placed near facades; from there they climb on wires, cords, rope, trelliswork, etc., even climbing horizontally on highly-set tensioned ropes or on existing electric cables to create green roofs and garlands.
+Usually greening starts with annuals planted in containers and placed near facades; from there they climb on wires, cords, rope, trelliswork, etc., even climbing horizontally on high-set tensioned ropes or on existing electric cables to create green roofs and garlands.
 Flower shops are often the first to initiate; the city may provide planters for eventual facade coverage, and municipalities may even promote the use of flower boxes.
 In subsequent urbanisation plans or city centre rehabilitations, planting areas / flower beds can then be created for future greenings.
 For this, the plants, flowers, trees, and climbers must be correctly determined and cultivated.